 Having found a renewed strength and motivation she decided that in order to keep it going she would have to challenge herself and set herself up to start showing her work once again.
 An opportunity presented itself when Phil Alain, founder and producer of the Night of Artists put a call out.
 This seemed like a wonderful opportunity and Memory submitted her art for consideration.
 She has belonged to the group since 2013 and continues to find inspiration, motivation and joy from her fellow professional artists.

 Memory prefers working in oil and paints in a method similar to the old masters.
 First painting a monochromatic under painting and then adding colour.
-In the past couple years Memory has been glazing the colours onto the painting which takes many layers and a lot of time for each painting.
+Memory mostly glazes the colours onto the painting which takes many layers and a lot of time for each painting.
 For some paintings, if she has started out in black and white she may leave it that way.
 She is especially drawn to detailed realism.

 Memory’s family is her life and art her passion.
 Going through all that she have gone through to get to this place, this moment, has given her a huge appreciation for the gifts and the strength that God has given her.
 Memory looks forward to the future, not knowing where it will take her, but knowing that God is guiding her, her kids are supporting her decision to pursue this career as an artist, and she knows her husband is looking down from heaven cheering her on.